10 Lessons Learned from 212+ Hours of Firearms Training in 2018

 You can’t become your fastest without (temporarily) sacrificing accuracy

-In order to become faster, you can’t just shoot at your current cadence and hope that someday you’ll be faster.
+In order to become faster, you can’t just shoot at your current speed and hope that someday you’ll be faster.
 You have to push your limits and shoot faster while letting your accuracy suffer – as long as you don’t lose control of the gun and shoot in an unsafe manner.

 Film yourself to identify room for improvement